Case study: joint personal injury claim after accident on building site

 Obtaining medical records to support the claim

-Our personal injury team instructed a Consultant Orthopaedic Surgeon for AL and a Spinal Surgeon for MD.
+Our Personal Injury team instructed a Consultant Orthopaedic Surgeon for AL and a Spinal Surgeon for MD.
 The experts arranged to examine the Claimants, review their medical records and prepare a medical report on the claim.

 Due to his injuries, AL had to live downstairs and relied heavily on the help of his family.
 He gradually began to return to work around six months after the accident.
 In his medical report, the Orthopaedic Surgeon supported this and considered him to be disabled and disadvantaged for four months.